 For my final year at MIT, I’m ready to do it smarter, not harder.
 I’m starting the year with a fresh slate, a new mindset, a new perspective.

 Overall, I just want to enjoy it, take it all in.
-I want to be deliberate in the opportunities to which I say yes, or no, and honest with myself the things I Read: 6.046, 7.012, one more PE class, finding a full-time job.
+I want to be deliberate in the opportunities to which I say yes, or no, and honest with myself the things I can’t run away from.04 Read: 6.046, 7.012, one more PE class, finding a full-time job.

 To that end, I put together a Senior Year Manifesto, edicts that I hope to follow to guide my decision making and priorities.

 The second week of school, I performed at Harvard’s An Evening with Champions (EWC) for the fourth time.
 Organized by Harvard undergraduates, this was the 48th rendition of the show with a lengthy legacy, spanning 26 Olympic Champions and over $2.9 million raised for the Jimmy Fund in support of the fight against cancer.

 This year’s cast included several elite international athletes, National Champions, and Olympians, including two PyeongChang athletes.
 The show consumed half of the week between the Gala Dinner at Elliot House, night-long rehearsals for the opening and closing number, and shows Friday and Saturday evening.
 In between warmups and show numbers backstage, I tried my best to catch up on my classes and pset (I even got some help from some of the organizers who concentrate in biology).